NikolayRys/delta_reporter/README.md

 ## Usage
 `ruby generate.rb`
 It will generate report for the current calendar_date.
-Depending on the enabled environment, it will be stored
+Depending on the enabled environment, it will be stored to S3 bucket.